GIR-pub/deepdotweb/_posts/2015/08/12/alphabay-market-release-scamwatch-new-anti-scam-team/index.md

 title: "Alphabay Market Release &#8220;ScamWatch&#8221; &#8211; New Anti-Scam Team"
 ---

-11249 tag-alphabay tag-antiscam tag-release tag-scamwatch tag-team Posted by: DeepDotWeb
+Posted by: DeepDotWeb

 <span>August 12, 2015</span>

-<span><a href="/2015/08/12/alphabay-market-release-scamwatch-new-anti-scam-team/#comments">11 Comments</a></span>

-<p><a href="http://www.deepdotweb.com/marketplace-directory/listing/alphabay">Alphabay market</a> admins just introduced new feature that will hopefully help to reduce the amount of scams on the market, taken from their forum thread.</p>
+<p><a href="/marketplace-directory/listing/alphabay">Alphabay market</a> admins just introduced new feature that will hopefully help to reduce the amount of scams on the market, taken from their forum thread.</p>
 <p>Source: http://pwoah7foa6au2pul.onion/forum/index.php?threads/new-anti-scam-team.17512/#post-143050</p>
 <blockquote><p><em>The Alphabay SCAMWATCH Team</em></p>
 <p>1) Our newest feature which allows top community members to work alongside AlphaBay Staff to clean scammers in a fast manner to give you, the user, an unparallel positive marketplace experience.</p>